Fragments of Memory

 Truman ignored her plea.
 “I wonder what other secrets the old doc has.”

-“I think that is it.
+“That is it.
 It’s the only area I hadn’t explored.
 I thought it held only drab observations.
-Please promise me you’ll be as balanced with this information as you were in your original piece,” Liesl said earnestly.
+Please promise me you’ll be as balanced with this information as you were in your original piece,” Liesl pleaded.

-“I have to be more skeptical now with this new revelation.
-He may have been helpful, but the Frankenstein element will pull in an audience.”
+“Now, I wonder where this new revelation will lead me?
+He may have been helping his friend, but the Frankenstein element will pull in an audience.”

-“What would you call it, Frau Liesl Richter, advocate for your professor and your university?”
+“I will take things where they lead me.
+What else would you call it, Frau Liesl Richter, fierce advocate for Heidelberg?”

 “Not until you address my concern,” she said.

-“Let’s get out of Dr. Frankenstein’s office,” Truman said with a laugh.
+“Let’s get out of Dr. Frankenstein’s office,” Truman said with a provocative laugh.
 “I won’t label his effort as that, but don’t be surprised when people draw that conclusion.”
 Looking outside, he said, “Oh, evening has fallen.”

 Three hours later, after Truman and Liesl finished a home-cooked dinner of Sauerbraten with Red Cabbage and Potato Dumplings, his compad alerted him to a message.